muhammadshaheera/Galera-Maxscale/README.md

 bind-address=192.168.249.139
 ```

-5. Run “systemctl stop mariadb” on all servers.
+5. Run `systemctl stop mariadb` on all servers.
-6. Run “galera_new_cluster” on 1 server and “systemctl start mariadb” on other servers.
+6. Run `galera_new_cluster` on master server and `systemctl start mariadb` on other servers.
 a.
-If there is a issue then open /var/lib/mysql/grastate.dat and change “safe_to_bootstrap: 0” to “safe_to_bootstrap: 1”
+If there is an issue during cluster start then open `/var/lib/mysql/grastate.dat` and change `safe_to_bootstrap: 0` to `safe_to_bootstrap: 1`
 b.
-Also, there can be issue of members in /var/lib/mysql/gvwstate.dat, then remove all members and save file.
+Also, there can be issue of members in `/var/lib/mysql/gvwstate.dat` then remove all members and save file.
-7. Run this command to check if number of nodes in cluster are correct - mysql -u root -e "SHOW STATUS LIKE 'wsrep_cluster_size';"
+7. Run this command to check if number of nodes in cluster are correct `mysql -u root -e "SHOW STATUS LIKE 'wsrep_cluster_size';"`
 8. Verify by creating database in one server and check its existence from other servers.
-9. Also verify by stopping one server check "SHOW STATUS LIKE 'wsrep_cluster_size';" which will show updated cluster size and then start that server and check again.
+9. Also verify by stopping one server and then check `mysql -u root -e "SHOW STATUS LIKE 'wsrep_cluster_size';"` which will show updated cluster size and then start that server and check again.
-10. “SHOW STATUS LIKE 'wsrep_last_committed';” shows sequence number of node.
+10.	`mysql -u root -e "SHOW STATUS LIKE 'wsrep_last_committed';"` shows sequence number of node.
 Node with the highest value is considered the most up-to-date in terms of committed transactions.